- Goats are a vastly greater challenge to handle than sheep and the first thing you'll need to do is to heighten the yards to prevent jumping.

 - Goats hate sudden rain or hail storms and they need shelter to protect them from these elements.

 - A paddock with scrub or rushes provides ideal natural shelter, provided it also has enough good pasture to meet the stock’s needs.

-- Artificial shelter can be made from hay bales, well-anchored corrugated iron either erected to stand straight or bent into a half circle, as well as scrim and shade cloth.
+- The artificial shelter can be made from hay bales, well-anchored corrugated iron either erected to stand straight or bent into a half-circle, as well as scrim and shade cloth.

 - Slatted floor would be the best option to avoid fleece contamination but there’s always the risk of small kids getting their legs caught in them.

 - Expect goats to climb on top of any structure in their paddock, so provide a safe surface for this.
-It’s a great play area of kids to play “king of the castle”.
+It’s a great play area for kids to play “king of the castle”.

 - It’s worth considering putting a small goat shelter in a corner where four paddocks meet.
 This can act as the access between paddocks as well as a shelter and a means of holding some animals if needed.